ssddanbrown/inlets/docs/quickstart.md

 echo Browse your files at: http://$EXIT_SERVER_IP:8000
 ```

-You can change the data-port from 8000 to 80, however if you wish to serve traffic to clients over the Internet, you will need to configure TLS for the server.
+You can change the data-port from 8000 to 80, however if you wish to serve traffic to clients over the Internet, you will need to configure TLS for the server using a separate reverse proxy.

-inlets PRO configures encryption for you, without the need to install any additional software, see how it works in this example: [Quick-start: expose a local websites with HTTPS](https://docs.inlets.dev/#/get-started/quickstart-caddy)
+A [personal license for inlets PRO](https://inlets.dev/) can be used at work and at home.
+It can configures encryption for you using TLS, without the need to install any additional software, see how it works in this example: [Quick-start: expose a local websites with HTTPS](https://docs.inlets.dev/#/get-started/quickstart-caddy)